 Increasing Muslim Population

-The growing rate of Muslim population around the word is a crucial factor propelling the market growth.
-This demographic is driving the demand for these food products due to religious sentiments.
-This increase in the Muslim population is leading to a higher need for this food in many countries.
-At an estimated 231 million, Indonesia is the country with the highest Muslim population overall.
-This represents over 13% of all Muslims worldwide and 86.7% of Indonesians, stated by the World Population Review 2024.
-The growing Muslim population has encouraged mainstream retailers to integrate halal-certified products into their shelves.
-Major grocery chains are introducing dedicated halal food sections, offering a wide variety of products ranging from halal meat and poultry to snacks and frozen meals.
-Additionally, halal-certified options are increasingly available in quick-service restaurants (QSRs) and fast-casual dining establishments.
+The growing rate of the Muslim population around the world is a crucial factor propelling the halal market growth.
+This demographic trend is significantly driving demand for halal-certified food products due to strong religious adherence.
+For instance, Indonesia has the highest Muslim population globally, estimated at 231 million, which represents over 13% of all Muslims worldwide and 86.7% of Indonesians, according to the World Population Review 2024.
+This demographic shift is encouraging mainstream retailers globally, including in the US halal sector, to expand their offerings.
+Major grocery chains are launching dedicated halal food sections, showcasing a variety of products from halal meat USA to snacks and frozen meals.
+Quick-service restaurants (QSRs) and fast-casual dining establishments are also increasing their halal-certified options, reflecting the expanding halal meat market across both Muslim and non-Muslim populations.

 Increasing Health and Safety Concerns